Opposition: The Expansion of Gambling

 SB 536 (Rep. Alan Powell) and HB 1424 (Sen. Clint Dixon) are two examples of legislation that add incentives to play the machines more.
 For example, the bills would add, amongst other things, $50 gift cards to the winnings.
 We are for tightening regulations on them, but not for helping create any incentives to play them more.
 These (Class B) machines (while technically are not gambling) are viewed by many as gambling, and they can be very destructive and addictive to those who play them.

-Status: Both bills received hearing in the Senate and House Regulated Industries committee.
+Status: Both bills received hearings last week in the Senate and House Regulated Industries committee.
 The House version passed on to the Rules Committee for the consideration of a floor vote.
-HB 1424 did pass the House last week on crossover day and has been assigned to the Senate Regulated Industries Committee for a hearing.
 The Senate version was amended (removing the $50 gift card and increasing divisions of income) and passed out to the Rules Committee for the consideration of a floor vote.
-It did not receive a vote in the Senate.

 Support: The Maternity Supportive Housing